Luis Robert Player Props: White Sox vs. Yankees

-Luis Robert -- 1-for-4 with a triple and an RBI in his last game -- will be in action for the Chicago White Sox against the New York Yankees, with Gerrit Cole on the hill, on August 7 at 8:10 PM ET.
+The Chicago White Sox and Luis Robert, who went 1-for-4 with a double and two RBI last time out, take on Clarke Schmidt and the New York Yankees at Guaranteed Rate Field, Tuesday at 8:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Guardians.
+In his most recent game he had a one-hit performance (1-for-4) against the Yankees.

 Luis Robert Game Info & Props vs. the Yankees